ankeesler/anwork/doc/CLI-OVERVIEW.md

 # ANWORK CLI OVERVIEW

-TODO: UPDATE ME!!!!
-TODO: MAKE SURE ALL OF THESE FEATURES ARE IMPLEMENTED!!!!

 The ANWORK CLI API is fully documented in [CLI.md](CLI.md).
 Below are some tips and tricks.

 ## Creating a task